morpheuslord/passinfo.cmd/README.md

  **********************************************************************************************************************
  **NOTE- U WILL GET A ALERT MESSAGE U HAVE TO CLICK ON MORE INFO AND CLICK RUN ANYWAY EVEN FOR THE EXE(PASSINFO2.EXE)** NOTE- passinfo-v-2.1411 is desigred in the minimized form please do not maximise the window
+   THANKS TO-
-   THANKS TO- THE TEAMBAT :BRUTEFORCE.CMD  PROGRAM
+   THE BATTEAM :BRUTEFORCE.CMD  PROGRAM
-              MY TUTOR.  :youtube.
+                LINK FOR THERE YOUTUBE VIDEO REGARDING THIS PROGRAM https://youtu.be/80lYo4Hhmk4 MY TUTOR.  :youtube.
 Com.
    really appreciate ur help in making of this repository.
  **********************************************************************************************************************
  **********************************************************************************************************************